aclao89/Airbnb_NYC/README.md

 New York City has been one of the hottest markets for Airbnb.
 In the project, I performed an exploratory analysis of the Airbnb dataset to understand the rental landscape in New York City in 2019.

+Questions to be explored:

+1. Who has the most listings?
+2. Which neighbourhood group have the most listings?
+3. Which neighbourhoods have the most listings?
+4. List the price distribution of listings in neighbourhoods.
+5. Create a heatmap of the listings in the New York City bouroughs.
+6. What is the average prices of the top-reviewed listings?

 Data Source: Kaggle [https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data]